-This walk will bring you face to face with a shadow of the realities that of American Revolution, highlighting the journey towards ultimate independence from Britain.
+This walk will bring you face to face with a shadow of the realities of the American Revolution, highlighting the journey towards ultimate independence from Britain.
 This interaction with history will further bring to the limelight the main figures in the fight for freedom and the secrets revolving around their stories.

 The trail will also take you to the old State House and the Old South Meeting House.
-In many ways, these make up for public buildings deemed the oldest in Boston and the site for the Boston Massacre is also here.
+In many ways, these makeup for public buildings deemed the oldest in Boston and the site for the Boston Massacre is also here.
 The first reading of the declaration of independence to Bostonians was done from the old State House on the 18th of July in 1776.

 Here, you will also have a chance to set your eyes on the burial place for John Hancock, Samuel Adams, and Paul Revere.
 This site is known as the Old Granary Burying Ground.
 The other cemetery, which is actually considered the oldest in Boston, is the King’s Chapel Burying Ground, where you find the grave of Governor John Winthrop, among others.

-10am – Noon: The New England Aquarium
+10 am-Noon: The New England Aquarium

 After a long and exhaustive time walking along the Freedom Trail, one of the sure ways to relax for about an hour is to visit the New England Aquarium.
 The exploration here can mean a lot to both adults and kids – given there is so much one can see and do here.

-The Aquarium is a spectacular site to behold, especially because it overlooks the waterfront.
+The Aquarium is a spectacular sight to behold, especially because it overlooks the waterfront.
 Much more, having to see about 20,000 fish with more than 500 species of aquatic animals gives you complete value for your time and money.